PrairiePhotograph by Elizabeth Cecil

 SquibnocketPainting by Allen Whiting

-The Song for me sounded like a shy introduction.
-Listening to it, I felt like I was on a five note ride descending down a gentle right hand curve.
+The music I interpreted [from stop 2] sounded like a shy introduction.
+Listening to it, I felt like I was on a five-note ride descending down a gentle right-hand curve.
 The music was like an outstretched hand.
 I kept thinking about the north shore of my home.
 It too curves away to the right, at least where the points of land meet the sea.
-The line in the painting that guides the eye through the painting is my translation of the right hand curving melody line.
+The line in the painting that guides the eye through the painting is my translation of the right-hand curving melody line.

 Artist